Overview

 • search_notes - Search using Anki syntax

-• get_note_info - Detailed note information
+• get_note - Get detailed note information

 • create_note - Add new notes/cards